List of News and Information about koenigsegg on 4WheelsNews.com

-You also might be interested: koenigsegg agera, hypercar, supercar, auction, koenigsegg regera, sales, new york auto show, mazda mx-5, geneva motor show, lamborghini, lamborghini veneno, one-off, crash, jaguar, ferrari
+You also might be interested: koenigsegg agera, special edition, hypercar, supercar, auction, koenigsegg regera, sales, new york auto show, mazda mx-5, geneva motor show, lamborghini, lamborghini veneno, one-off, crash, jaguar

 Not that long ago, we witnessed the Koenigsegg’s Agera RS set the record as the fastest street-legal production car in the world.
 It took the title after proving itself on a long stretch of road in Nevada, with a two-way average speed of 277.9 miles per hour (444.6 kilometers per hour).